Araik Ambartsumov

 Araik Ambartsumov is a Russian amateur boxer of Armenian descent who won the silver medal at the 2008 European Amateur Boxing Championships in the featherweight division.

 Russian national championships

 Ambartsumov won a gold medal in the 2008 featherweight Russian senior national championships beating Ruslan Kamilov in the final by 6:4.

 European Amateur Championships

 Following his victory in the national championships Ambartsumov then represented Russia at the 2008 European Amateur Boxing Championships in Liverpool, England.
-He won a silver medal after losing to the Ukraine's Vasyl Lomachenko 7:1 in the final.
+He won a silver medal after losing to Ukraine's Vasyl Lomachenko 7:1 in the final.